atk4/data/docs/quickstart.rst

 you should carefully go through the basics if you want to know how to use Agile Data efficiently.

-Documentation for Agile Data is organised into chapters where each chapter is dedicated to provide full documentation on all functionality of Agile Data.
+Documentation for Agile Data is organized into chapters where each chapter is dedicated to provide full documentation on all functionality of Agile Data.